jhpyle/docassemble/_docs/scalability.md

 note that the [`create_tables`] module will need to be run in order to create the database tables that **docassemble** expects.

-# E-mail sending
+# <a name="email"></a>E-mail sending

-If you are launching **docassemble** within [EC2], note that Amazon does not allow e-mail to be sent from [SMTP] servers operating within an [EC2] instance, unless you obtain special permission.
+If you are launching **docassemble** within [EC2], note that Amazon does not allow e-mail to be sent directly from [SMTP] servers operating within an [EC2] instance unless you obtain special permission.
 Therefore, you may wish to use an [SMTP] server on the internet with which you can connect through [SMTP Authentication].

-If you have a Google account, you can use Google's [SMTP] server by setting the following in your [configuration]:

-{% highlight yaml %}
-mail:
-  server: smtp.gmail.com
-  username: yourgoogleusername
-  password: yourgooglepassword
-  use_ssl: True
-  port: 465
-  default_sender: '"Administrator" <no-reply@example.com>'
-{% endhighlight %}

-Note that for this to work, you will need to go into your Google settings and set "Allow less secure apps" to "ON."

-You can also use the [Amazon SES] service to send e-mail.
-When you set it up, you will be given a username, password, and server.
-In the **docassemble** configuration, you would write something like this:

-{% highlight yaml %}
-mail:
-  username: WJYAKIBAJVIFYAETTC3G
-  password: At6Cz2BH8Tx1zqPp0j3XhzlhbRnYsmBx7WwoItL9N5GU
-  server: email-smtp.us-east-1.amazonaws.com
-  default_sender: '"Example Inc." <no-reply@example.com>'
-{% endhighlight %}

-In order to send e-mail through [Amazon SES], you will need to verify your domain.
-Among other things, this involves editing your [DNS] configuration to add a [TXT record] for the host `_amazonses`.

-To ensure that e-mails from your application are not blocked by spam filters, you should also add a [TXT record] with [SPF] information for your domain, indicating that [Amazon SES] is authorized to send e-mail for your domain:

-{% highlight text %}
-v=spf1 mx include:amazonses.com ~all
-{% endhighlight %}

-Initially, [Amazon SES] puts your account in a "sandbox" that allows you to send e-mails only to addresses you manually verify.
-To get out of this "sandbox," you need to [submit a support request] describing your use case.
+For more information on setting up e-mail sending, see the [installation section].

 # Using S3 without passing access keys in the configuration